adobe/brackets-updates/README.md

 This repo contains update notification JSON files for [Brackets](http://brackets.io) ([repo](https://github.com/adobe/brackets)).
-As a end user, you'll see them using _Help > Check for Updates_, or whenever a new version is released.
+As an end user, you'll see them using _Help > Check for Updates_, or whenever a new version is released.

-However, the actual production files are fetched from a [fixed S3 URL](https://s3.amazonaws.com/files.brackets.io/updates/stable).
-Thus, this repo is mostly about reviewing proposals and translating final versions.
+Brackets checks for updates by downloading a copy of this JSON info from a [fixed S3 URL](https://s3.amazonaws.com/files.brackets.io/updates/stable).
+Updating this repo does not automatically push the changes "live" to S3.
+This repo is used to discuss changes and prepare translations before the updates files go live.

 ## To push new update files